kobiso/SENet-tensorflow-slim/README.md

 This is a Tensorflow implementation of ["Squeeze-and-Excitation Networks"](https://arxiv.org/pdf/1709.01507) aiming to be compatible on the [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim).

 ## Squeeze-and-Excitation Networks
-**SENet** proposes a architectural unit called *"Squeeze-and-Excitation" (SE)* block to improve the representational power of a network by explicitly modelling the interdependencies between the channels of its convolutional features.
+**SENet** proposes an architectural unit called *"Squeeze-and-Excitation" (SE)* block to improve the representational power of a network by explicitly modelling the **interdependencies between the channels** of its convolutional features.

 ### Diagram of a SE-Block
 <div align="center">